kurtbuilds/sid/README.md

 An id scheme.
 Why another one?

-- **Lexicographically Sorted** - `uuidv4` is fully random and can explode the size of database indexes.
-  Like `ulid`, `sid` is lexicographically sortable.
+- **Lexicographically sorted** - The first 40 bits of `sid` are a second precision timestamp, which can be lexically sorted as strings (similar to `ulid`).
+This keeps database indexes small, unlike `uuid` which can explode index size.
-- **Named** - sids can be unlabeled, or prefixed with a name, like `team_0da0fa0e02cssbhkanf04c_srb0`
+- **Named** - sids can be labeled, e.g. `usr_0da0fa0e02cssbhkanf04c_srb0` or unlabeled.
 - **Readable and memorable** - sid has a 4 character suffix, which is easy to remember, speak, and type, for quick visual and verbal comparison.
-- **double-click-copyable** - Try double clicking this uuid: `a827f03c-f5b0-40ef-8d53-3fb3cdf4e055`.
+- **Double-click-copyable** - Try double clicking this uuid: `a827f03c-f5b0-40ef-8d53-3fb3cdf4e055`.
 Then try this
   sid: `team_0da0fa0e02cssbhkanf04c_srb0`
-- **compatible** - The data is a u128, meaning it is interoperable with both `uuid` and `ulid` libraries.
+- **Compatible** - The data is a u128, making it interoperable with both `uuid` and `ulid` libraries.

-When generating a random `sid`, data is generated using the same schema as (non-sequential) ulid, where the first 48 bits are a timestamp, and the remaining 80 bits are random.
+When generating a random `sid`, data is generated using the same schema as (non-sequential) ulid, where the first 40 bits are a timestamp, and the remaining 88 bits are random.
+40 bits of a second precision timestamp means id generation will wrap in 34,000 years.

 # Usage